puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 variables.
 To use these, we need a way to pass them into our configuration file.
-We'll also need to pass the `$pasture_config_file` variable to our service unit file so the service will start our Pasture process with the configuration file we specify.
+We'll also need to pass the `$pasture_config_file` variable to our service unit file so the service will start our Pasture process with the configuration file we specify if we change it something other than the default.

 ## Templates

 Many of the tasks involved in system configuration and administration come down to managing the content of text files.
-Some of these tasks are commonly managed by tools that offer a level of abstraction above this level of the text file.
-To manage users on a *nix system, for example, you use a command like `useradd` rather than directly edit the contents of `/etc/passwd` and `/etc/shadow`.
-In these cases, Puppet's providers will use these higher-level commands to interact with the underlying system state.

-In many cases, however, editing a text file directly remains the best (or only) way to configure some component of your system.
-This means that Puppet needs a flexible way manage these files.

 The most direct way to handle this is through a templating language.
 A template is similar to a text file, but offers a syntax for inserting variables as well as some more advanced language features like conditionals and iteration.
 This flexibility lets you manage a wide variety of file formats with a single tool.

-The main limitation of templates is that they're all-or-nothing.
+The limitation of templates is that they're all-or-nothing.
 The template must define the entire file you want to manage.
-If you need to manage only a single line or value in a file, you may want to investigate [Augeas](https://docs.puppet.com/guides/augeas.html), [concat](https://forge.puppet.com/puppetlabs/concat), or the [file_line](https://forge.puppet.com/puppetlabs/stdlib#file_line) resource
+If you need to manage only a single line or value in a file because another process or Puppet module will manage a different part of the file, you may want to investigate [Augeas](https://docs.puppet.com/guides/augeas.html), [concat](https://forge.puppet.com/puppetlabs/concat), or the [file_line](https://forge.puppet.com/puppetlabs/stdlib#file_line) resource